Dr Meghdad Bagheri

 Senior Lecturer

 Dr Bagheri brings over 13 years of experience in both industry and academia.
-Before beginning his academic career, he played key roles in delivering large-scale international construction projects as a civil engineer and site manager.
+Before beginning his academic career, he played key roles in delivering large-scale international construction projects as a Civil Engineer and Site Manager.
 He has taught a wide range of subjects within the civil engineering, building, and construction disciplines at leading UK academic institutions, including the University of East London, Coventry University, and the University of Nottingham.
 As an award-winning lecturer, Dr Bagheri is renowned for his exceptional ability to engage students in knowledge development and foster a dynamic learning environment.
-Additionally, he is a geomechanics experimentalist with extensive expertise in designing advanced testing equipment.

 Qualifications